yellobyte/TLV320DAC3101/README.md

 A very good point to start from is Texas Instrument's [**COEFFICIENT-CALC — Coefficient Calculator For Digital Biquad Filters**](https://www.ti.com/tool/COEFFICIENT-CALC) with graphical user interface (GUI).
 It targets TI's TLV320 product series and shows the filter curves of single and/or cascaded filter blocks, lets you play with frequency, gain, bandwidth, Q and even indicates if a setting becomes unstable.
 It calculates all filter coefficients for you and makes it very simple to get good results quickly.

-Then take the calculated filter coefficients (N0, N1 & D1 for 1st order filters and additionally N2 & D2 for 2nd order filters) and write them into the IIR/BiQuad filter block(s) with function setDACFilter().
+Then take the calculated filter coefficients (N0, N1 & D1 for 1st order filters and additionally N2 & D2 for 2nd order filters) and write them into the IIR/BiQuad filter block(s) with function _setDACFilter()_.

-In case you need to calculate and change the coefficients dynamically while your program is running, call calcDACFilterCoefficients() before writing them with setDACFilter().
+In case you need to calculate and change the coefficients dynamically while your program is running, call _calcDACFilterCoefficients()_ before writing them with _setDACFilter()_.

-Below examples show the general use of calcDACFilterCoefficients() and setDACFilter() on typical filters.
+Below examples show the general use of above mentioned functions on typical filters.

 ## :information_source: Code samples for audio processing with the TLV320DAC3101